 I'm not the only one avoiding her clothes to make a political stance, either.
 After President Trump was elected, the social campaign #GrabYourWallet encouraged people who disagree with the Trumps' politics to boycott all their products.

 It's pretty common for people to stop supporting brands with values that differ from their own, Americus Reed, a marketing professor at the University of Pennsylvania's business school, told Refinery29.
-Reed, who specializes in how values shape purchasing decisions, explained, consumers can sometimes find a loophole to feel like they've maintained their moral standards and still buy the item they want by separating the tarnished figure or upsetting incident in their mind.
+Reed, who specialises in how values shape purchasing decisions, explained, consumers can sometimes find a loophole to feel like they've maintained their moral standards and still buy the item they want by separating the tarnished figure or upsetting incident in their mind.

 So, in this situation, I could try to convince myself that Ivanka stepping down from her company means her identity is now separate from the brand.
 Or simply that her brand isn't about politics.